 Basic 4 | Various Trusts | Other Planning Methods | Definitions and Considerations | Vermont Interstate Will | Top Estate Planning Mistakes | Estate Tax Exemptions | 10 Estate Planning Myths | Protect Your Home

 Various Trusts Used in Estate Planning

-· Marital and Family Trusts (A/B Trusts): These Trusts may be incorporated into a Will or into a Revocable Living Trust in second marriage and blended family situations to provide support for a spouse but to ensure inheritance by children.
+- Marital and Family Trusts (A/B Trusts): These Trusts may be incorporated into a Will or into a Revocable Living Trust in second marriage and blended family situations to provide support for a spouse but to ensure inheritance by children.
 They may also be used for Estate Tax planning purposes to maximize Estate tax exemptions and minimize any Estate Tax.
-With the current Estate Tax exemption at $2 million per person, this is not a big consideration for many Vermonters.
-If Congress makes the repeal of the Estate Tax permanent, after 2010 it will not be a concern.
-If Congress takes no action, the exemption will revert to $1 million per person in 2011.
+The current Federal Estate tax provides for “portability” of one spouse’s exemption to the survivor, without the need for the A/B trust we used to use to maximize each spouse’s exemption.
+With the current Federal Estate Tax exemption at $5.54 million per person and the Vermont exemption at $2.75 million, this planning is not a big consideration for many Vermonters.

 - SNT, Supplemental or Special Needs Trusts: These Trusts are variously called Supplemental Needs or Special Needs Trusts.
 Basically this type of trust is created for a person who has a disability and is, or may become, eligible for certain governmental benefits.
 The purpose of the trust is to allow the benefits to continue and to use the trust to provide things not covered by the benefits.
 There are several different variations depending on the purpose of trust, the beneficiary of the trust, the creator of the trust and where the trust assets came from.